Articles > Business > How to become an operations manager

 Reviewed by Kathryn Uhles, MIS, MSP, Dean, College of Business and IT

-Operations management (OM) describes how organizations use business practices to foster maximum efficiency.
+In short, operations managers help organizations run more efficiently.
+Operations management (OM) describes how organizations use business practices to foster maximum efficiency opens in new window.
 At its core, OM is the conversion of materials and labor into goods and services to maximize an organization’s profits.
 It focuses on elements like the workforce, a company’s processes and the supply chains a company uses.

-Operations management is fundamental to achieving an organization’s strategic goals, operating profitably and delivering value to customers and stakeholders.
+Effective management of business operations is fundamental to achieving an organization’s strategic goals, operating profitably and delivering value to customers and stakeholders.
 It ensures all aspects of production or delivery work seamlessly and efficiently.
-Operations management involves more than supply chain management, although that’s a fundamental component.
+This type of strategic management involves more than supply chain management opens in new window, although that’s a fundamental component.

 OM, in other words, touches many facets of a business with the opportunity to make a significant difference in either direction.